Research Staff

 Senior Technical Leader

-Dr. Daniel Kirk-Davidoff is a Senior Technical Leader in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. Daniel Kirk-Davidoff is a Senior Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
 His research focuses on the impact of anthropogenic climate change on the electric power system, as well as on the particular sensitivities of renewable generation technologies to climate and weather extremes.
 In addition, he works on improved simulation of renewable generation in planning for future electrical grids.

 Before joining EPRI, he worked as faculty member at the University of Maryland, where he developed observational strategies for satellite climate monitoring missions, did climate modeling research on paleoclimate phenomena including the Messinian Desiccation and Eocene polar warmth, and in private industry, where he developed forecasting systems for wind and solar generation combining numerical weather prediction, satellite image processing and machine learning, and led the development of a modernization plan for the Uganda National Meteorological Authority.